MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/overview.md

 ms.prod: azure
 ---

-# What is the Azure Developer CLI?
+# What is the Azure Developer CLI Preview?

-The Azure Developer CLI (azd) is a developer-centric command-line tool for building cloud applications.
+The Azure Developer CLI (azd) Preview is a developer-centric command-line tool for building cloud applications.
 The azd is a set of commands that allows you to work consistently across azd templates, DevOps workflows, and your IDE (integrated development environment).

 ## Recommended azd workflow